Back to app

 Who this is for

 Org accounts come in corporate and agency flavours.
 Most of this track applies to both.
-Where a feature needs a specific tier (e.g. white-label is agency, brand colours are corporate_pro) we say so.
+Where a feature needs a specific tier (e.g. white-label is agency, brand colours are corporate Pro) we say so.

 How org mode looks different